ddc-java-15/reminder-buddy/docs/index.md

 * Individuals who have issues with cognition and memory who desire to have stronger mental prowess to remembering things.

-  > As an elderly person who struggles with remembering, I want something to provide me with opportunity to strengthen my memory to stay on top of my life's important events and appointments.
+  > As an elderly person who struggles with remembering, I want something that uses proven psychological methods to provide me with opportunity to strengthen my memory to stay on top of my life's important events and appointments.

-## Functionality

-1. Creates reminders of important events

-2. Strengthening event memory to build upon cognitive ability through assisted creative flashcard creation

-3. Analyzes data of correct/incorrect answers to determine memory trends for users to review

-4. Customized reminders: how many times before and how often

 ## Persistent data